metio/terraform-provider-k8s/docs/data-sources/apigatewayv2_services_k8s_aws_authorizer_v1alpha1_manifest.md

 Optional:

 - `api_id` (String)
-- `api_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef:  from: name: my-api (see [below for nested schema](#nestedatt--spec--api_ref))
+- `api_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--api_ref))
 - `authorizer_credentials_arn` (String)
 - `authorizer_payload_format_version` (String)
 - `authorizer_result_ttl_in_seconds` (Number)
 - `authorizer_uri` (String)
 - `enable_simple_responses` (Boolean)
 - `identity_validation_expression` (String)
 - `jwt_configuration` (Attributes) Represents the configuration of a JWT authorizer.
-Required for the JWT authorizer type.
+Required for the JWT authorizertype.
 Supported only for HTTP APIs. (see [below for nested schema](#nestedatt--spec--jwt_configuration))

 <a id="nestedatt--spec--api_ref"></a>
 ### Nested Schema for `spec.api_ref`

 Optional:

-- `from` (Attributes) AWSResourceReference provides all the values necessary to reference another k8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--api_ref--from))
+- `from` (Attributes) AWSResourceReference provides all the values necessary to reference anotherk8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--api_ref--from))

 <a id="nestedatt--spec--api_ref--from"></a>
 ### Nested Schema for `spec.api_ref.from`